-Total fertility rates have dramatically declined in much of the developed world, and women are having, on average, fewer than 2 children (Strulik and Vollmer, 2015).
-Policy makers have expressed growing concerns about the consequences of the resulting demographic imbalance (e.g., declining size of labor force relative to dependent population), which is further exacerbated by an aging population (Morgan, 2003; Frejka et al., 2010; Harper, 2014).1 In response, many policies to boost childbirth, such as cash transfers, parental leave, and tax benefits, have been proposed and implemented around the world.2 Despite years of research and policy debate, our understanding of how these policies work remains limited.
-Do these pro-natalist measures increase the number of children ever born per woman?
-Do they shape any other aspects of birth that will impact children's life course?
+Total fertility rates have dramatically declined in much of the developed world, and women are having fewer than 2 children on average (Strulik and Vollmer, 2015).
+Policy makers have expressed growing concerns about the consequences of the resulting demographic imbalance (e.g., declining size of labor force relative to dependent population), which is further exacerbated by an aging population (Morgan, 2003; Frejka et al., 2010; Harper, 2014).
+In this paper, I ask how financial inventives influence fertility and whether they create unintended consequences that will shape children's life course in the long run.